GoldWave

 Why is the record volume always too high?

-- If you connect a line-level output, such as headphone or stereo
+for best quality.
+If you connect a line-level output, such as headphone or stereo

 RCA outputs, to the microphone input, that will